pivotal-cf/docs-pks/velero-install.hbs.md

 ###<a id='velero-privileged'></a> Modify the Host Path

-To run the three-pod node-agent DaemonSet on a Kubernetes cluster in TKGI, you must modify the node-agent DaemonSet spec and modify the `hostpath` property.
+To run the three-pod node-agent DaemonSet on a Kubernetes cluster in {{ vars.product_short }}, you must modify the node-agent DaemonSet spec and modify the `hostpath` property.

 To modify the node-agent DaemonSet: